kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 ## Logout URL

 Gloo also supports specifying a logout url.
-When specified, accessing this url will trigger a deletion of the user session and revokes the user's access token.
+When specified, accessing this url will trigger a deletion of the user session and revoke the user's access token.
 This action returns with an empty 200 HTTP response.

 Example configuration: